NEWSLETTER SIGNUP

 The city’s designated auditor has a lot of auditing to do

 Wondering what the hell a City Controller is?
-You’re not alone — but you do deserve congratulations for your civic minded inquiry.
+You’re not alone — and you deserve congratulations for your civic-minded inquiry.
 Let’s take a trip into the mildly interesting world of city controlling, doing our best not to hit faces on keyboards along the way.

 The Philadelphia City Controller’s Office was created in 1854.
-This was the same year consequently that the first street sweeping machine was put into service in the U.S — on the streets of Philadelphia.
+This was the same year that the first street-sweeping machine was put into service in the U.S. — on the streets of Philadelphia.

-The City Controller was formed out of the duties of the defunct County Auditor’s office.
+The City Controller’s job is a bit like street sweeper, but with numbers.
+The role derived its duties from the defunct County Auditor’s office.
 Which is pretty much the City Controller’s responsibilities in a nutshell.
-The City Controller is the city auditor — kind of our own mini-IRS (the most beloved of government agencies).
+The City Controller is the city auditor.
 The controller also had to “countersign all warrants on the city treasurer” (the payment of city bills), and act as “a check on all heads of departments in matters of finance … mak[ing] reports thereon.”

 Under former Controller Butkovitz, the Office of the Controller functioned almost as a judicial arm.
 Part IRS, part Inspector General, part FBI informant.
 He felt justified in turning an auditor’s office into a flashy anti-corruption agency merely because there are copious amounts of graft going on at any time in Philadelphia, most of which involve city funds.

-Butkovitz used the controller’s office to focus on combating corruption, and he’s had some big wins:
+Butkovitz used the controller’s office to focus on combating corruption, and he had some big wins.

-• Sheriff John Green resigned in 2010 amid allegations that he was misappropriating real-estate sales and charging millions of dollars in bogus fees to the city.
+• “Inspired” then-Sheriff John Green to resign amid allegations he misappropriated real-estate sales and charged millions in bogus fees to the city.

-• Philadelphia charter schools came under Butkovitz’s fire for misusing and profiteering from their nonprofit facilities.
-This included the Harambee Institute of Science and Technology (grades K-8) which was doubling after hours as Damani, a nightclub operating out of the school’s cafeteria.
+• Discovered fund misuse and profiteering among city charter schools, including the Harambee Institute of Science and Technology (grades K-8) which was doubling after hours as Damani, a nightclub operating out of the school’s cafeteria.

-• Mayor Nutter’s administration was targeted in an audit alleging that $380,000 from the proceeds of the Philadelphia Marathon were used as a personal “slush fund” going toward, among other things, expensive trips to Rome, $11,000 in alcohol, and $700 worth of Uber rides.
+• Alleged Mayor Nutter’s administration used $380,000 from the proceeds of the Philadelphia Marathon as a personal “slush fund” for, among other things, expensive trips to Rome, $11,000 in alcohol, and $700 in Uber rides.

 In 2017, Butkovitz’s job went to Rebecca Rhynhart, the first woman to hold the job.
 Rhynhart was less about flashy press conferences, more about data and efficiency.
 Before she resigned her post in 2022 to run for mayor, Rhynhart’s office researched and reported on: